Pret & Itsu Founder: How I Built TWO Billion Dollar Brands At The Same Time!: Julian Metcalfe | E173

 TL;DR

-• His parents' influence shaped his values around affection, self-esteem, and the importance of doing business with integrity
+- His parents' influence shaped his values around affection, self-esteem, and the importance of creating meaningful connections in business

 Episode Recap